 As a business professional, do you frequently face situations where you need to “say a few words” without time to prepare?
 It might be a meeting, conference call or request to fill in for another speaker, to name just a few scenarios.

-For many, these situations can induce more anxiety than making a prepared presentation.
+For many, these speaking situations can induce more anxiety than making a prepared presentation.
 As a result, you may find yourself rambling, filling your sentences with “ums” or, in the worst case, completely drawing a blank.
 When that happens, both your point and your credibility are in jeopardy.

 When there’s no time to prepare, how do you formulate your thoughts in the moment so you can be compelling and engaging?
-Let’s take a look at the surprisingly effective strategies that can help you project a confident image and provide coherent content in your next spontaneous speaking opportunity.
+Let’s take a look at the surprisingly effective strategies that can help you project a confident image and provide coherent content in your next impromptu speaking opportunity.

-The 5-second prep for spontaneous speaking
+The 5-second prep for how to be spontaneous in speaking

 A number of years ago, I found myself on the spot in a client meeting.
 After spending an hour talking about an escalating issue, the client asked everyone at the table to share their strategy for resolving the problem.
 In that moment, I asked myself some key questions: